theemo-tokens/theemo/website/docs/getting-started.md

 suite consists of multiple parts to serve a multi-disciplinary audience by bringing them together for an immersive workflow.

-The suite addresses designers and developers and aims to make them more productive.
-Theemo connects to the collaborating interfaces, guiding through a structured process while allowing and adhering to an (already existing) domain language.
+The suite addresses designers and developers and works with already established conventions within your team.

 ## For Designers